lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

    * - 0
      - Success!
    * - 1
-     - Orbit fitting failure: the ``diaSource`` detections do not fit a sensible orbit for a moving object (e.g., they have an unusually high chi2/dof).
+     - Orbit fitting failure: the ``diaSource`` detections do not fit a sensible orbit for a moving object (e.g., they have an unusually high chi-squared per degree of freedom).
    * - 2
      - $H_u$ fit failure: the u-band absolute magnitude fit failed due to poor phase coverage or not enough data.
    * - 4